dashevo/adr/template/adr-template.md

 # Title

-* Date: [YYY-MM-DD when the decision was last modified]
+* Date: [YYYY-MM-DD when the decision was last modified]
 * Participants: [list those involved in the decision]
 * Scope(s): [list of affected scope(s) (Core, Platform, Clients/JavaScript, ...)]